pythoninchemistry/pythoninchemistry.github.io/hackathon.md

 - Lunch will be provided.
 - This event was made possible by financial support from the Royal Society of Chemistry Higher Education Group and the University of Bath.

-Please contact Andrew McCluskey a.r.mccluskey@bath.ac.uk for more information.
+Please contact [Andrew McCluskey](mailto:a.r.mccluskey@bath.ac.uk) for more information.